sam-caldwell/life/README.md

 ## Behavior

 ### Initial State
 - Every automaton starts with a random weight in [10, 50], symbol `A`–`Z`, and color.
+Species are assigned with a bias where `A` is most likely and `Z` least likely; at least two `Z` automata are guaranteed on reseed if space allows.
   Weight then evolves over time (0–100) due to eating and starvation.
 - Species is indicated by the letter (A–Z).
 - Weight is indicated by ANSI color: darker for low weight up to white at 100.
 A weight legend appears on the bottom bar as 0-10-20-30-50-70-80-90-100 (100 is shown in bold white).